RohitSharma50/RohitSharma50/README.md

 <br clear="both">

 <h2 align="left">Hi 👋!
-My name is Rohit Sharma and I'm a Front End Developer, from haryana, I have developed many frontend projects wit live API and i have alsodeployed them you can see them in my github link with React, Parcel and Bootstrap.</h2>
+My name is Rohit Sharma and I'm a Front End Developer, from haryana, I have developed many frontend projects wit live API and i have alsodeployed them you can see them in my github link with React, Parcel and Bootstrap. <br><br>📚  I’m currently learning Full Stack<br><br>🤝 I’m open to collaborate on FrontEnd and Full Stack web development.<br><br>📂🛠️ All of my projects are available with live link at https://github.com/RohitSharma50?tab=repositories<br><br>💬 Ask me about Web Development</h2>

 ###